bagyoni/procedural-wallpapers/README.md

 1. `sudo apt-get install gcc imagemagick`
 1. `git clone https://github.com/ba-sz-at/procedural-wallpapers.git`
 1. `cd procedural-wallpapers/src`
+1. Open lib/main.h for editing.
+1. Change WID and HEI to the width and height of your screen (pixels), and save.
 1. `./wp-gen`
 1. The previous command should have generated a *wallpaper.jpg* in src/out.
 Set it as your desktop background.
 1. Add the *wp-gen* script to your startup applications.
 This will change your wallpaper at each startup.